sgsfak/xds.py/README.txt

-Please check the link:INSTALL.html[INSTALL] file for information on installing and running these components
+Please check the link:INSTALL.html[INSTALL] file for information on installing and running these components.
+More information about the testing of the XDS server can be found in the link:INSTALL.html[TESTING_XDS] file.